History of Kuwait: Gulf War (1990–91)

 Saddam stated that he would attempt last-ditch negotiations with the Kuwaitis but Iraq "would not accept death".

-According to Glaspie's own account, she stated in reference to the precise border between Kuwait and Iraq, "... that she had served in Kuwait 20 years before; 'then, as now, we took no position on these Arab affairs'."
+According to Glaspie's own account, she stated in reference to the precise border between Kuwait and Iraq.
 Glaspie similarly believed that war was not imminent.

 The invasion of Kuwait and annexation by Iraq took place on 2 August 1990.
 The initial casus belli was claimed to be support for a Kuwaiti rebellion against the Al Sabah family.

 An Iraqi-backed Kuwaiti puppet leader named Alaa Hussein Ali was installed as head of the "Provisional Government of Free Kuwait."
 Iraq annexed Kuwait on 8 August.
 The war was traumatic to both countries.